 - For a nut-free granola you can simply omit the almonds or you can use pumpkin or sunflower seeds instead.

 - Add dried fruit.
-I love adding dried blueberries, cranberries, raisins and coconut.
+I love adding dried blueberries, cherries, cranberries, raisins and coconut.
 Make sure to add them after having baked the granola and it has come to room temperature.
-Large flaked coconut can be added to the main granola ingredients and baked.
+Large flaked coconut can be added to the main ingredients before baking.

 - You can vary the spices to suit your preferences.
-Try adding a bit of nutmeg or ground ginger.
+Try adding a bit of ground nutmeg, cardamom or ground ginger.

-The simplest way to serve granola for breakfast is with milk.
-In fact, this granola reminds me of my favourite almond cereal.
+The simplest way to serve this almond vanilla granola is for breakfast with milk.
+In fact, this granola reminds me of my favorite almond cereal.

-You can add fresh fruit to your bowl of granola.
+You can add fresh fruit to a bowl of granola.
 Fresh blueberries, raspberries and blackberries are all delicious.
 You can also add sliced strawberries and bananas.

-If you enjoy smoothie bowls for breakfast you can top it with a handful of granola.
+If you enjoy smoothie bowls for breakfast you can top it with a handful of this granola.

-Granola Parfait: Build a yogurt and granola parfait by layering yogurt, granola and fruit in a glass or small mason jar.
+Granola Yogurt Parfait: Build a parfait by layering yogurt, granola and fruit, or a fruit sauce or jam such as this homemade Peach Sauce or this Plum Jam in a glass or small mason jar.
 Not only is it delicious for breakfast but it also makes a healthy dessert!

-Store this Vanilla Almond Granola in an airtight container at room temperature for up to two weeks.
-Granola can also be frozen for up to three months in a freezer bag.
+Store this French vanilla almond granola in an airtight container at room temperature for up to two weeks.
+It can also be frozen for up to three months in a freezer bag.
+Thaw granola at room temperature before serving.

 More Breakfast Recipes